 Background and objectives

-Financial institutions must understand the business activities carried on by them and identify, monitor and control the risks associated therewith.
-This also applies for changes resulting from the business and risk strategies.
+Financial institutions must understand their business activities carried out and identify, monitor and control the associated risks.
+This also applies to changes resulting from the business and risk strategies.
 The “minimum requirements for risk management” (MaRisk) provide a corresponding adaptation process for this purpose according to AT 8.2 “Changes to operational processes or structures” in order to reasonably control the risks due to the lack of knowledge of the impacts of changes in the organisational structures.

 In order to fulfil the minimum regulatory requirements, reporting duties and framework conditions, the financial institutions must implement corresponding regulations and processes in the form of organisational guidelines.

 In the case of planned “changes to operational processes or structures”, an impact analysis of the planned changes must already be carried out prior to the implementation of essential changes in the structure and process organisation and in the IT systems.
-In this case, it concerns continuing to ensure the impacts of the planned changes on the control processes and the control intensity and the functionality and effectiveness of the internal control systems (ICS) under the changed framework conditions and to respond reasonably to the changes of the risk situation.
+This requires the organization to continue to ensure the impacts of the planned changes on the control processes, the control intensity, as well as the functionality and effectiveness of the internal control systems (ICS) under the changed framework conditions.
+In addition to this need to respond reasonably to changes of the risk situation.

-The execution of these projects requires a suitable process model for the project, quality and change management with the associated work equipment, committees and report and escalation processes.
-The objective of the changes in the planned framework (scope, quality, time and costs) are difficult to achieve and, from experience, the risk profile is negatively affected without a structured, ordered and comprehensible approach in the individual project phases.
-This is unfortunately often demonstrated in practice with IT (software) projects which often fail, only partly achieve the intended objective or require significantly more time and costs than was originally planned.
+These projects require a suitable process model for quality and change management, with the associated committees, reporting and escalation processes.
+The objective of the changes in the planned framework (scope, quality, time and costs) are difficult to achieve and, from experience, the risk profile is negatively affected without a structured, ordered and comprehensible approach to the individual project phases.
+Unfortunately, this is often demonstrated in practice with IT (software) projects which often fail, only partly achieve the intended objective or require significantly more time and costs than was originally planned.

 Impacts on the risk profile

-If, for example, it concerns the implementation of software migration projects in a customer-specific system environment, i.e. not a standardised software update (release-change), then essential changes in the IT applications and processes in question are frequently associated therewith.
-This requires implementation to comply with the regulatory requirements under MaRisk AT 8.2.
-In further consideration, more detail will not be given at this point on the changes of the specialist risk profile, the existing work processes and the control activities integrated therein, but rather on the implementation project.
+For the implementation of software migration projects in a customer-specific system environment, essential changes in the IT applications and processes in question are frequently required to comply with the regulatory requirements under MaRisk AT 8.2.
+Additional detail will not be provided at this point on the changes of the specialist risk profile, the existing work processes and the control activities integrated.
 However, it is mandatory to take into account these above-mentioned requirements accordingly.
-Well-developed project management, ideally closely linked to the management of operational risks is helpful for this purpose and usually essential.
-In the case of planned changes of operational processes or structures, the risks primarily result from typical project and project environment risks.
+Well-developed project management, ideally closely linked to the management processes of operational risks is helpful for this purpose and usually essential.
+In the case of planned changes of operational processes or structures, the risks primarily result from typical project environment risks.

 Phase-oriented process model

-The requirements with respect to a structured, comprehensible and documented approach were further specified by the “Banking Regulatory Requirements for IT Systems (BAIT)” of 3/11/2017 and the consultation draft 04-2018 “Insurance Regulatory Requirements for IT Systems (VAIT)” has been in place since 13/3/2018.
-However, it is worth noting that these requirements are overall not new and have already long been part of the established norms, standards and best practices and correlate with a professional approach.
+The requirements with respect to a structured, comprehensible and documented approach were further specified by the “Banking Regulatory Requirements for IT Systems (BAIT)” of 3/11/2017 and the consultation draft 04-2018 “Insurance Regulatory Requirements for IT Systems (VAIT)” which has been in place since 13/3/2018.
+It is worth noting that these requirements are overall not new and have already been part of the established norms, standards and best practices and correlate with a professional approach.

 Phase model for changes

-Irrespective of the trigger and the type of change, the changes are carried out in the organisational structure in identical phases which are repeatedly passed through for iterative processes.
+Irrespective of the trigger and the type of change, the changes are carried out in the organisational structure in identical phases which are repeated in an iterative manner.
 The “three-phase model” for changes breaks down the project process into individual phases and delivers the rough structure for the project: